Satharus/Disass/README.md

 [ ] Add option to add breakpoints by clicking on code lines.

 [ ] Fix an error where sometimes the user input isn't passed the GDB's child process (i.e the program being debugged).

+[ ] Add a feature to autodetect if gdb is installed or not, and warn the user if it isn't.

 ~~[🗸] Design a user friendly GUI with icons for buttons.~~